Chocolate Chip Zucchini Cookies

 4. Repeat until the water is out!

-Do you peel zucchini before shredding?
+Do you peel zucchini before shredding and baking?

 Nope!
 Wash and dry the zucchini thoroughly, then trim the ends and peel it with the skin on.